MarioLisbona/CA-T3A2-part-B-README/README.md

   - `$ cd travellers-forum`
 - Once in the `/travellers-forum` directory, in the terminal run the following command:
   - `git clone git@github.com:MarioLisbona/CA-T3A2-B-travelers-forum-client.git`
-- navigate to the client folder:
+- Navigate to the client folder:
   - `$ cd CA-T3A2-B-travelers-forum-client`
 - Install npm packages
   - `npm install --legacy-peer-deps`
-- run the server with the following command
+- run the server with the following command:
   - `npm run dev`
 - By dfault the server will run at `http://localhost:5173/`
   - However if this port is already in use another port will be provided